hwray/Discoveroute/README.md

 ![Navigation instructions 2](http://i102.photobucket.com/albums/m93/hwray/pic13s_zps767162b1.png)

 * Discoveroute will notify you with an alarm when it's time to proceed to your final destination.
+ * If you liked your stop, you can save it to come back again later.

 ![Alarm notification to proceed to destination](http://i102.photobucket.com/albums/m93/hwray/pic15s_zpsc375af7f.png)
 ![Saving detour to come back some other time](http://i102.photobucket.com/albums/m93/hwray/pic16s_zps5708d612.png)

 * Stanford CS147 Award: Best Interaction Design
 * Stanford CS147 Award: Best Poster Design